Rhizomatica/sbitx-core/README.md

 ```

 * ptt_on: enables the transmission line, and disables at exit (use Ctrl+C)
-* simple_radio: a simple radio implementation which allows for debugging the knobs and ptt
+* simple_radio: a simple radio implementation which allows for debugging most of radio features

 # Tinkerer tips